HomeDing/homeding.github.io/savemode.md

 You need to have physical access to the device to disable savemode or change firmware or configuration.

 While you work on the configuration or firmware of a device to improve the functionality anything that prevents you from doing this easily is not welcome.
-But after the device is running good and should do this for a longer time the `savemode` disables changes that may harm the device.
+But after the device is running good and should do this for a longer time the `savemode` disables changes and services that may harm the device.

+> #### Important node:
+> Savemode is `on` by default so you cannot configure it using the integrated IDE.<br/>
+> While setting up a device it is recommended that the env.json configuration file should contain `"savemode": "false"`.<br/>
+> In the case the device has no element configured the savemode is disabled by the system.

+## How save is savemode

-This mechanism is not completely save and
+This mechanism is not completely `save` but is a valid measurement against remote attacks modifying the device.

+It is possible to upload new sketches when you have physical access to the device and use the USB port for uploading even in savemode.

+It is possible disable savemode by using the physical RESET button (see below).

 ## Enabling Save Mode